 The program is structured by the guiding idea that linguistics is a unified discipline, with crossfertilization between subdisciplines a major source of growth and innovation.
 Students study each of the three core areas intensively over the first year and a half, and then specialize according to their interests.

 From the start, the curriculum is designed to facilitate original research: in addition to course-related work, students present two qualifying papers, written in close consultation with faculty, one at the end of the second year, the other at the end of the third year.
 Dissertation research and writing take up the fourth and fifth years.
 Students are encouraged to gain expertise in other areas related to linguistics.
 Many students work closely with faculty in Cognitive Psychology, Philosophy, or Computer Science.
-The Cognitive Science Center (RuCCS) supports a Certificate Program to be pursued alongside the Ph.D., which offers special opportunities for research in psycholinguistics and computational linguistics.
-Our department also offers a Certificate Program in Language Learnng and Teaching.
-Further details on the LLT certificate can be found here.
-We also offer specialized tracks for research in particular areas of linguistics, such as psycholinguistics.
+The Center for Cognitive Science (RuCCS) supports a Cognitive Science Certificate Program to be pursued alongside the Ph.D., which offers special opportunities for research in psycholinguistics and computational linguistics.

 - Graduate courses are listed here.

 - The learning goals and assessment are listed here.

 The requirements stated below are binding on all graduate students in the Linguistics Ph.
 D. Program as of January 2016, and they supersede all previous statements of the program requirements.
 Some adjustments of these policies may be forthcoming, but students may count on the enforcement of requirements here stated.